-Designer Kate Spade found dead in her NYC home: Police
+Designer Kate Spade found dead in apparent suicide at NYC home: Officials

-UPPER EAST SIDE, Manhattan — Law enforcement officials say New York fashion designer Kate Spade has been found dead in her apartment in an apparent suicide.
+UPPER EAST SIDE, Manhattan — Kate Spade, a fashion designer known for her sleek handbags, was found dead her NYC apartment Tuesday in an apparent suicide, law enforcement officials said.

 The officials say she was found dead by housekeeping staff inside her Park Avenue apartment in the Upper East Side at about 10:20 a.m.
 Tuesday.
 They say she left a note at the scene.